PlayNoise is a noise generator or noise player.

 Why is stereo mode not available with binaural beats?

-Binaural Beats are always stereo, so the option is disabled.
+Binaural Beats are always stereo, so the option is not available because it is always on.

 Is there an iPhone/Android App?